Skip to content

 Also of interest: 8 Common Kitchen Hygiene Mistakes

-Those who then reach for their smartphone without thoroughly washing their hands first transfer the germs directly onto the display.
-According to the Consumer Center NRW, this is a major hygiene issue: If you use your phone during food preparation without washing your hands thoroughly in between, you wipe the germs directly onto the device.
+Those who then reach for their smartphone without thoroughly washing their hands first transfer the germs directly to the display.
+According to the Consumer Advice Center NRW, this is a major hygiene issue: If you use your phone during food preparation without washing your hands thoroughly in between, you wipe the germs directly onto the device.

 How Pathogens Spread Further in the Kitchen

-The danger doesn’t end at the screen.
+The danger doesn’t stop at the screen.
 The germs are repeatedly transferred to hands, other foods, and kitchen surfaces, explain the consumer advocates.
 Even harmless water splashes can carry germs—such as onto the smartphone.
-Therefore, the Consumer Center also advises against washing meat before cooking.
+Therefore, the Consumer Advice Center also advises against washing meat before cooking.
 This only increases the risk of spreading germs through splashes.

 Risk Numbers and Hygiene Tips

-According to the Consumer Center NRW, about one million people in Germany are infected annually by pathogens in food.
+According to the Consumer Advice Center NRW, about one million people in Germany are infected annually by pathogens in food.
 To minimize the risk, thorough handwashing while cooking is essential—especially when switching between smartphone use and handling food.
 The recommendation is to consciously separate smartphone use from food contact.

 A technical helper can assist: Many mobile phones now have voice control.
 This allows the device to be operated without touching it with your hands—a simple way to significantly reduce germ transmission.